ztlevi/dotty/README.md

 - What if I have some local zsh configuration?
   - You can `dotty shell/work`, and put things under `$HOME/work/dots/env.zsh` or `$HOME/work/dots/aliases.zsh`
+- How can I change alacritty theme and font?
+  - Check out directory `shell/alacritty/config/alacritty/` and create your own configurations if needed.
+For simplicity, you can use the existing themes or fonts.
+For example, put `export ALACRITTY_THEME="theme-material.yml"` and `export ALACRITTY_FONT=font-operator-mono.yml` in `~/work/dots/env.zsh`.
 - I installed npm packages globally but it not showed up in `$HOME/.local/share/nodenv/shims` path.
   It could also happens for pyenv and others.
   - The simplest way is run `envrehash` in shell.
 Under the sceens, it's running commands like